subvertnormality/mosaic/README.md

 ##### Adding Trig Masks

-You can quickly add trig masks to your sequence by holding K3 and pressing the desired step on the sequenver on the channel edit page.
+You can quickly add trig masks to your sequence by shift pressing (hold K3) the desired step on the sequencer on the channel edit page.
 Remember to asign a note mask, velocity mask and length mask to hear your desired note!

 ##### Adding Melodic Notes over Harmony and Drums